lucian-duta/lucian-duta/README.md

 ### Hi there 👋, I'm Lucian
-## I'm a PhD student trying to reseach the implementation of blockchain technology in the insurace sector.
+## I'm a PhD student trying to research the implementation of blockchain technology in the insurance sector.
 - 🔭 I’m currently working on **a PhD in Computer Science. 👨‍⚕️**
 - 🌱 I’m currently learning **everything.**